Chart Color Schemes

 Camden South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Camden South's dwelling structure, as per the latest Census, comprised 92.9% houses and 7.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 92.7% houses and 7.3% other dwellings.
-Home ownership in Camden South stood at 36.6%, with mortgaged dwellings at 46.7% and rented dwellings at 16.6%.
+Camden South's dwelling structures, as per the latest Census, consisted of 92.9% houses and 7.2% other dwellings.
+This is comparable to Sydney metro's figures of 92.7% houses and 7.3% other dwellings.
+Home ownership in Camden South stood at 36.6%, with mortgaged properties at 46.7% and rented ones at 16.6%.
 The median monthly mortgage repayment was $2,200, below Sydney metro's average of $2,383.
-The median weekly rent in Camden South was $450, compared to Sydney metro's $480.
-Nationally, Camden South's median mortgage repayments were higher at $2,200 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Camden South was $450, compared to Sydney metro's $480.
+Nationally, Camden South's mortgage repayments were higher at $2,200 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing